MekAkUActOR/RowHammer/Paper Review/ISCA__2014__Flipping-Bits-in-Memory-Without-Accessing-Them-An-Experimental-Study-of-DRAM-Disturbance-Errors.md

 **Q1:** Is "Disturbance Error" a proper noun?

-**A1:** Yes, “disturbance error" is a proper noun in this paper, and the word "RowHammer” was proposed and defined by later work.
+**A1:** Yes, “disturbance error" is a proper noun in this paper, and the word "RowHammer” was proposed and defined by later works.

 **Q2:** In third para of summary, does RI have anything to do with "Access Pattern"?